yochannah/carpentries.org/pages/community.md

 ### CarpentryCon

+The Carpentries hosts [CarpentryCon](http://www.carpentrycon.org/), a community-organised meeting for our global community.
+* [CarpentryCon 2018](https://2018.carpentrycon.org/) was held from 30 May to 1 June 2018 in Dublin, Ireland.
+* [CarpentryCon 2020](https://2020.carpentrycon.org) was held between July and August 2020 as a seven week online event.
+* [CarpentryCon 2022](https://2022.carpentrycon.org/) will be 1-12 August 2022 as an online event.

-The Carpentries hosts CarpentryCon, a community-organised meeting for our global community.
-[CarpentryCon 2018](http://www.carpentrycon.org/) was held from 30 May to 1 June in Dublin, Ireland.
-[An online, seven-week CarpentryCon @ Home](http://2020.carpentrycon.org) was held between July and August 2020.
-Both conferences were a great success.
-If you are interested in helping to organise the next CarpentryCon, contact [The Carpentries](mailto:{{site.contact}}).
+If you are interested in helping to organise the next CarpentryCon, contact [The Carpentries](mailto:{{site.carpentrycon_contact}}).

-A global CarpentryCon will be held every two years, with locally organised CarpentryConnect events held in the off years.

 ### CarpentryConnects